lnls-sirius/pru-serial485/README.md

 - ```PRUserial485_set_curve_pointer(int next_point)```

-   Selection of next point of curve that will be performed
+   Selection of point of curve that will be performed after the next sync pulse

    _*Parameters*_
   * _next_point:_